MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/latam-bra-scope.md

     - 3-Others

 - Tax credit based on taxation mode
 - ICMS base reduction
 - ICMS tax substitution with calculation based only on markup for outbound fiscal documents
 - Simplified ICMS tax substitution
 - Independent configuration for ICMS base reduction and tax substitution
-- IPI tax on teh final user
+- IPI tax on the final user
 - ICMS for use and consumption
 - ICMS, POS, and COFINS tax discounts for sales to SUFRAMA
 - ICMS difference over sales in final consumer (DIFAL) only for simplified base